Oxford Shooting Update: A Warning About Non-Code-Compliant Door Barricade Devices

 Most door barricade devices don’t comply with ADA and NFPA codes.
-They also pose other risks.
+They also pose other major risks.

 - They could prevent individuals with disabilities from evacuating a building during an emergency, such as a fire